 Take the L.E.A.P. with Blumenthal!
 Blumenthal L.E.A.P., literacy engagement through arts programs, uses the magic of theater to enhance critical literacy, public speaking, and creative writing for upper elementary students with a specific emphasis on 4th and 5th grade.
 The program’s curriculum directly corresponds to the NC Reading Standards for Literature and Informational Text, Writing Standards, Speaking and Listening Standards, and Language Standards.

 Interested in bringing L.E.A.P. to your school?
-Contact our Education Initiatives Manager, Micah Hein, at Micah.Hein@blumenthalarts.org to learn more about this program.
+Contact our Education Initiatives Manager, Micah Deer, at Micah.Deer@blumenthalarts.org to learn more about this program.